Shortness of Breath in Mesothelioma Patients

 Mesothelioma cancer grows in the pleura.
 This is why lung cancer often does not cause pain with breathing, but mesothelioma does.

 Mesothelioma tumors put pressure on pleural pain receptors.
 When you breathe, the pleura stretches and moves, contributing to pain around the tumors.
+Mesothelioma can also invade the ribs and tissues of the chest wall, causing pain.

 Peritoneal mesothelioma affects the lining around the abdominal cavity.
 The peritoneum does not surround the lungs, but it is near them.
 It is close to the diaphragm, too, an organ important for proper breathing.